dftbplus/skprogs/README.rst

 Prerequisites
 -------------

-* Fortran 2003 compiler
+* Fortran 2003 compliant compiler

 * CMake (>= 3.16)

-* Python3
+* Python3 (>= 3.2)

+* LAPACK/BLAS libraries (or compatible equivalents)

-* LibXC library with f90 interface (tested with version 4.3.4, version 5.x does
+* libXC library with f03 interface (tested with version 5.1.7, version 4.x does
-  not work due to inteface changes in LibXC)
+  not work due to interface changes in libXC)

 Building the code
 -----------------